 FLOW OF FUNDS - The order and priority of handling, depositing and disbursing pledged revenues, as set forth in the bond indenture and documents.
 Generally, the revenues are deposited, as received, into a general collection account or revenue fund for disbursement into the other accounts established by the bond contract.
 Such other accounts generally provide for payment of the costs of debt service, debt service reserve deposits, operation and maintenance costs, renewal and replacement and other requirements.
-Described below are funds and accounts commonly used in the bond indenture and documents.
-Not all such funds and accounts may exist in every bond contract and other funds and accounts not described below may be created under a particular bond contract:
+Described below are funds and accounts may exist in every bond contract and other funds and accounts not described below may be created under a particular bond contract: